gatvr

 Quantity: 1 specimens available

 The WALL 35mm camera was a 'single system' optical sound camera.
 Robust with four lenses, this camera was designed for mainly newsreel work (Movietone News etc).
 The camera first appeared in the mid-1920s and a sound version, in 1935.
 The camera continued in use until the late 1970s.
-Click to see a larger picture of the Wall camera on a 1930s/50s style 'Edmonton' movie dolly.
-The Wall camera is attached to a pre-war Vinten 'J' pan head and dressed with a Newall matte box.
+Larger picture shows our Wall dressed for a 'news scene' with our Bell & Howell 2709, a Newman Sinclair plus period microphones and stands.

 See the same period